curl/curl/docs/INTERNALS.md

  [HTTP/1.1][4] specifies that a client may request that a server encode its response.
 This is usually used to compress a response using one (or more) encodings from a set of commonly available compression techniques.
-These schemes include 'deflate' (the zlib algorithm), 'gzip' and 'compress'.
+These schemes include 'deflate' (the zlib algorithm), 'gzip' 'br' (brotli) and 'compress'.
 A client requests that the server perform an encoding by including an Accept-Encoding header in the request document.
 The value of the header should be one of the recognized tokens 'deflate', ... (there's a way to register new schemes/tokens, see sec 3.5 of the spec).
 A server MAY honor the client's encoding request.
 When a response is encoded, the server